sicanins/shelly-pro3EM-energycounter/README.md

 You can write initial values for the energy counters like this: (for example to make it match your grid energy meter)
 - start the script
-- type into the debug console below the script: "SetKVS("EnergyConsumed", 100.1*3600000 );" to set the consumed energy to 100.1 KWh.
+- type into the debug console below the script: "SetKVS("EnergyConsumedKWh", 100.1 );" to set the consumed energy to 100.1 KWh.
+- immediately after changing, stop and start the script again.
+Confirm that the values have been accepted.